-- Patients WITHOUT the capacity to refuse will be treated (if safe to do so) as indicated per protocol and transported to the hospital - A. Crew safety must be a priority - 2.
+- 1. Patients WITHOUT the capacity to refuse will be treated (if safe to do so) as indicated per protocol and transported to the hospital - A. Crew safety must be a priority - 2.
 Patients determined to be potentially at risk for self-harm or harm to others (e.g. suicidal, homicidal) may refuse treatment in the field, but may not refuse transport - 3.
-If not already present on the scene, ensure that the police are enroute to the scene - 4.
-With the police present, the paramedic will attempt to develop a rapport with the patient and discuss plans for assessment, treatment, and transportation - 5.
-Evaluate the patient with pertinent historical/physical findings discussed with the patient - 6.
-Transportation may only be provided by ambulance and not by police in a patrol car - 7.
+If not already present on the scene, ensure that the police are enroute to the scene as indicated by the situation - A. With the police present, the paramedic will attempt to develop a rapport with the patient and discuss plans for assessment, treatment, and transportation - 4.
+Evaluate the patient with pertinent historical/physical findings discussed with the patient - 5.
+Transportation may only be provided by ambulance and not by police in a patrol car - A. Exception: PD transport of patient to AHBHC with isolated psychiatric complaint - 6.
 The following options are available for patients continuing to refuse care: - A. Contact medical control - B. Engage first responder's assistance - C. Discuss situation with police and request assistance - D. Request consultation with police supervisors (sergeant, captain) - E. Provide for consultation between medical control and police - F. It is permissible for police accompany the patient in the back of the ambulance

-- \ Contact medical control for any question as to the patient's capacity to refuse care - \ Patients less than 18-years of age may not refuse medical care or transportation unless the patient has been emancipated - \ An emancipated minor is less than 18-years of age and one of the following: - Married - > Has become a member of the United States Armed Services - > Has been declared as such by a court - > The individual has the legal rights of an adult and is free of parental or legal guardian authority - \ A patient who has recently consumed alcohol may be considered to have capacity to make medical decisions if that patient does not appear to be clinically intoxicated and understands their condition and risks as defined above - \ Any patient who has attempted or is contemplating suicide is not considered to have decision-making capacity - > These patients will always be transported to the hospital or behavioral health - \ It is appropriate to have law enforcement personnel speak with a physician so that a plan that is in the best interest of the patient may be developed - \ A PCR shall be completed on all patients that are encountered - Documentation must be completed regardless of the patient's decision to be treated and/or transported
+- \ Contact medical control for any question as to the patient's capacity to refuse care - \ Patients less than 18-years of age may not refuse medical care or transportation unless the patient has been emancipated - \ An emancipated minor is less than 18-years of age and one of the following: - Married - ➤ Has become a member of the United States Armed Services - > Has been declared as such by a court - The individual has the legal rights of an adult and is free of parental or legal guardian authority - \ A patient who has recently consumed alcohol may be considered to have capacity to make medical decisions if that patient does not appear to be clinically intoxicated and understands their condition and risks as defined above - \ Any patient who has attempted or is contemplating suicide is not considered to have decision-making capacity - > These patients will always be transported to the hospital or behavioral health - \ It is appropriate to have law enforcement personnel speak with a physician so that a plan that is in the best interest of the patient may be developed - \ A PCR shall be completed on all patients that are encountered - Documentation must be completed regardless of the patient's decision to be treated and/or transported